LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 So, we need to calculate that "on the fly", depending on the date parameters.

-I was thinking for a long time where to put that method with logic of calculation.
-Here's my logic of brainstorming:
+I was thinking for a long time about where to put that method with the logic of calculation.
+Here's my logic for brainstorming:

-1. It's an ApartmentPrice feature so it could be an Accessor on the Model?
+1. It's an ApartmentPrice feature so it could be an Accessor on the Model.
 But accessors don't accept parameters like `start_date` and `end_date`.
 2. Could be a method in the Apartment Model?
-But then how can we make sure to avoid N+1 query of loading apartments with/without pricing?
+But then how can we make sure to avoid the N+1 query of loading apartments with/without pricing?
 3. ... (*head explodes*)

 So, after consulting with a few colleagues and playing around, here's the solution I came up with.

-In the Controller, to avoid N+1 query problem, we load the apartments with their prices, but ONLY for the dates that we need.
+In the Controller, to avoid the N+1 query problem, we load the apartments with their prices, but ONLY for the dates that we need.

 **app/Http/Controllers/Public/PropertySearchController.php**:
 ```php